 Founded by Indigenous Australian designer Kristy Dickinson, Haus of Dizzy is one of the coolest jewellery brands in town.
 Think bold, glittery earrings rooted in Indigenous activism and female empowerment.
 Find her bedazzled wares at the Melbourne Museum store.
 Photo via Melbourne Museum website.

-More female-led businesses in Melbourne
+More female-led businesses and events in Melbourne

 Hidden Secrets Tours